 Draw and label an X- and Y-axis on the board with categories of classification that are as wide as a Post-it® Note.

 Ask your students to place their Post-it® Note in the correct category, stacking them as they go.

 Immediately everyone will see the shape of the histogram.
 Your students will enjoy using personal data and a chance to move around.

-To discuss the effects of class width, you can redo the histogram with smaller or larger class widths.
-As you redo the exercise, each student is given any Post-it Note.
+To discuss the effects of class width, you can recreate the histogram with smaller or larger class widths.
+As you complete the exercise, each student is given any Post-it® Note.
 There is no attempt to match it back to its owner.
 This speeds it up and gives kids a chance to practice placing a different value.